accordproject/concerto/README.md

 # Concerto

 Concerto is a lightweight 100% JavaScript schema language and runtime.
 It works in both a Node.js process and in your browser.
-The browserified version of Concerto is ±50KB.
+The browserified version of Concerto is ±280KB.
+We are working on making it even smaller.

 > Note that this module originated as part of Hyperledger Composer, but it no longer has **any** dependencies on any blockchain technology.